sushiljainam/tt-edit/README.md

     reason: 1. we need good access of all periods, also the middles.(as in v1)
             2. in v2 operations are costly.

+TODO: <select multiple> for teachers with on off
+TODO: if all batches are selected/empty - do it same

 ----------